atrosekta/rust-electrical-wiki/content/voiceDLC.md

   damage when picked up.
 - Can be placed in horizontal surfaces, the ground and some deployable items like Work Benches and Tables.
+- They block the destruction detectors ability to see downstream

 Side Notes: